volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 This is the default behavior if no choice is selected..

+### Disable Outlier Detection

+Outlier detection is disabled.

 ### Disable Path Normalize

 x-displayName: "Disable".

-### Disable Prefix Rewrite
+### Disable Sni

-Do not rewrite the path prefix..
+Do not use SNI..

-### Disable Spdy

-SPDY upgrade is disabled.

-### Disable Web Socket Config
+### Disable Subsets

-Websocket upgrade is disabled.

-### Do Not Retract Cluster

-configuration..
+Subset load balancing is disabled.
+All eligible origin servers will be considered for load balancing..

 ### Domain